brianotoole/brianotoole.github.io-brianzotoole/_posts/2016-10-21-16-book-aj-fikry.md

 icon: lnr-book
 ---

 The Storied Life of A.J.
-Fikry is about a cynical, depressed widower who lives upstairs in the bookstore he owns.
-After learning about his store facing the worst sales in his history, he falls into more bad news... his rare, original copy collection of an Edgar Allen Poe book (worth a ton) was stolen from his apartment.
-Just when he thinks it can't get any worse, something is deleivered to his bookstore than changes his outlook on life.
+Fikry is about a cynical widower who lives upstairs above the bookstore he owns.
+After learning about his store facing the worst sales in his history, he falls into more bad news... his rare, original collection of an Edgar Allen Poe book (worth a ton of $) was stolen from his apartment.
+When he thinks it can't get any worse, something is deleivered to his bookstore that changes the rest of his life.

 ### Review
 This book is slow, funny, and overall a little too tender for me.
 Yes, it's a *feel-good* book and I knew that going in.
 What I didn't know; however, was how painstakenly slow it would be.
 It took over 150 pages for it to *feel-good* for me, and while I will say the characters were interesting, they didn't seem to develop until around the 150 page mark.
 I hated the book until that point and was one energy drink away from removing the thought of this novel forever from my mind.